narravaganza/narravaganza.github.io/_stories/bench-it-is.md

 4) Escaping from the aforementioned elephants is a better option than fighting them.
 Later on it’s hard to tell whether it is them that come after you or if it is you that come back to them.

 ![proof of travel](/assets/images/stories/bench-it-is-extra5.jpg)
 Proof of travel.
 Chanceux a tous les coups = Lucky at all the hits (oh baby) = All your shots go in because you're lucky.
 Assuming you are.
-End of story, thanks for reading.